Beastslash/about/governance/code-of-conduct.md

 * random username and display name generation,
 * reports to law enforcement,
 * removal from special programs or groups, and
-* other types of sanctions that we deem appropriate.
+* additional sanctions that the company deems appropriate.